Ocean Atlas, the Pilot Charts revisited

 – Click on an area

-– This gives a more detailed map and above, in passing the mouse over a point, a compass (downloadable)
+– The result is a more detailed and above all, by hovering the mouse over a point, a compass rose (downloadable)

 Comments are closed.